SmileDirectClub (NASDAQ:SDC) Updates Q2 2021 Earnings Guidance

+SmileDirectClub (NASDAQ:SDC) last released its earnings results on Monday, May 10th.
+The company reported ($0.12) earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.09) by ($0.03).
+SmileDirectClub had a negative return on equity of 7.39% and a negative net margin of 12.05%.
+The firm had revenue of $199.50 million during the quarter, compared to the consensus estimate of $196.18 million.
+During the same quarter last year, the business posted ($0.28) EPS.
+SmileDirectClub’s revenue was up 1.4% compared to the same quarter last year.
+Analysts expect that SmileDirectClub will post -0.32 earnings per share for the current fiscal year.

-In other SmileDirectClub news, Director William H. Frist bought 13,000 shares of SmileDirectClub stock in a transaction dated Wednesday, May 12th.
-The stock was purchased at an average price of $7.83 per share, for a total transaction of $101,790.00.
-Following the completion of the purchase, the director now directly owns 64,241 shares of the company’s stock, valued at $503,007.03.
-The acquisition was disclosed in a legal filing with the SEC, which is available at this hyperlink.
-Company insiders own 66.04% of the company’s stock.
+In other news, Director William H. Frist acquired 13,000 shares of the business’s stock in a transaction dated Wednesday, May 12th.
+The shares were purchased at an average price of $7.83 per share, with a total value of $101,790.00.
+Following the transaction, the director now directly owns 64,241 shares in the company, valued at $503,007.03.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Company insiders own 66.00% of the company’s stock.

 SmileDirectClub, Inc operates as an oral care company.
 It offers clear aligner therapy treatment.
 The company manages the end-to-end process, which include marketing, aligner manufacturing, fulfillment, treatment by a doctor, and monitoring through completion of their treatment with a network of approximately 250 state licensed orthodontists and general dentists through its teledentistry platform, SmileCheck in the United States, Puerto Rico, Canada, Australia, the United Kingdom, New Zealand, Ireland, Hong Kong, Germany, Singapore, Spain, and Austria.